-There is a single window control on the front and rear passenger's door trim panel, which operates the front and rear passenger door windows.
-The window controls will operate when the ignition switch is turned to the ON/RUN or ACC position, and when the accessory delay feature is active.
+The window controls on the driver's door trim panel control all the door windows.
+There are single window controls on each passenger door trim panel, which operate the passenger door windows.
+The window controls will operate when the ignition switch is in the ON/RUN or ACC position.